Exploiting Code Symmetries for Learning Program Semantics: Method

 \subsection{$Aut(\mathcal{IG})$: A Program Symmetry Group}

-We form a group from a set of program symmetries by requiring a binary operation and satisfying the group axioms (Definition~\ref{def:group}).
 In this paper, we focus on a specific symmetry group that maintains the structural integrity of CRUs by utilizing their inherent compositional structure.
-This group employs the composition operation and preserves the semantics of the original code by preserving the CRUs' structure.
-However, it is essential to note that this approach is not the only way to form code symmetry groups and does not encompass all possible code symmetries.
-Further exploration in these directions is left for future research.
+However, note that this approach is not the only way to form code symmetry groups and does not encompass all possible code symmetries.
+We leave further exploration in these directions to future work.
 Next, we describe the compositional structure of the program interpreter $f$ operating on a CRU, enabling us to define the program interpretation graph that links CRUs to their input-output behavior.
-We then explain the specific symmetries considered in this paper, called the automorphisms of the interpretation graph.
-These symmetries form a group while preserving the structural integrity of the graph and, consequently, the semantics of CRUs.

-\para{Compositional structure of program interpreter $f$.} The interpreter function $f$ (defined in \S\ref{subsec:semantic_preserving_program_symmetries}) can be represented as a composition of individual per-instruction interpreter functions, denoted as $\{f_1,...,f_n\}$ for each instruction in the set of instructions $I$.
+\para{Compositional structure of program interpreter $f$.} The interpreter function $f$ (defined in \S\ref{subsec:semantic_preserving_program_symmetries}) can be represented as a composition of individual per-instruction interpreter functions $\{f_1,...,f_n\}$.
 Each $f_i: \mathcal{I}_i\rightarrow \mathcal{O}_i$ interprets a single instruction $c_i$ from the instruction set $I$ (Definition~\ref{def:pru}), takes the input values $in_i\in\mathcal{I}_i$, and produce the output values $out_i\in\mathcal{O}_i$.
-It is important to note that the output of $f_i$ can include both data flow elements (\eg variables or memory locations with values assigned by $f_i$) and control flow elements (\eg addresses of next interpreter functions $f_j\in f$ assigned by $f_i$).
+The output of $f_i$ can include both data flow elements (\eg variables or memory locations with values assigned by $f_i$) and control flow elements (\eg addresses of next interpreter functions $f_j\in f$ assigned by $f_i$).
 Consequently, we can express $f$ as the composition of different individual interpreters, \ie $f_n\circ...\circ f_1$, where later instructions act on the output of previous instructions.
-However, unlike mathematical functions, programs contain different control flow paths, and therefore the composition structure does not follow a straight line structure but rather a graph structure as described below.